Thursday, June 2, through Sunday, June 5, 2016

 |Housing & Meal Options|

-Three nights accommodations, two breakfast buffets, one brunch, three lunches, three dinners and all service charges and taxes.
+Three nights accommodations, three continental breakfast, one Sunday brunch, three lunch buffets, three dinner buffets and all service charges and taxes.

 Please choose from one of the following optional meal plans: (Pre-festival registration required.
 Meal pricing includes all service charges and taxes.
 All meals are provided by the Athenaeum Hotel)